Parallel-in-time solution of hyperbolic PDE systems via characteristic-variable block preconditioning: Introduction

 Recently we have made significant inroads towards developing more efficient MGRIT and Parareal solvers for hyperbolic partial differential equations (PDEs).
 Underpinning our methodology is a modified semi-Lagrangian coarse-grid discretization for linear advection problems \cite{DeSterck_etal_2023_MOL, DeSterck_etal_2023_SL, DeSterck-etal-2023-nonlin-scalar}.
-This coarse-grid discretization is derived so as to better approximate the fine-grid discretization over a subset of problematic smooth Fourier modes known as characteristic components \cite{DeSterck_etal_2022_LFA}.
+This coarse-grid discretization is derived so as to better approximate the fine-grid discretization over a subset of problematic smooth Fourier modes known as characteristic components \cite{DeSterck_etal_2025_LFA}.
 The methodology is motivated from that in \cite{Yavneh_1998}, wherein poor coarse-grid correction of characteristic components was addressed in the context of spatial multigrid for steady state advection-dominated PDEs.

 Given the difficulty of effectively applying MGRIT and Parareal to scalar hyperbolic PDEs, there is, unsurprisingly, little literature on their application to hyperbolic systems.
 Specifically, literature on the subject appears limited to: Acoustics \cite{Ruprecht_Krause_2012}, shallow water \cite{Nielsen_etal_2018,Danieli_MacLachlan_2023}, Euler \cite{Danieli_MacLachlan_2023}, and (a partially hyperbolic formulation of) linear elasticity \cite{Hessenthaler_etal_2018,DeSterck_etal_2019}.
-However, none of these works appear to provide a solution methodology that fundamentally addresses the non-robust convergence speed issues for hyperbolic problems, e.g., the solvers tend to deteriorate as the grid is refined or as the time domain size increases, motivating our work in this paper.
+However, none of these works appear to provide a solution methodology that fundamentally addresses the non-robust convergence speed issues for hyperbolic problems, e.g., the solvers tend to deteriorate as the grid is refined or as the time domain size increases.
+This motivates the solver we develop in this paper, which exhibits fast, mesh-independent convergence rates for several challenging test problems.
 We do note that MGRIT- and Parareal-like methods have been applied with various levels of success to advection-diffusion-like PDE systems, e.g., dissipative shallow water equation systems \cite{Haut-Wingate-2014-asymptotic,Peddle-etal-2019-asymptotic-para, Steinstraesser-etal-2024-SWE-MGRIT}, and Navier--Stokes \cite{Steiner_etal_2015,Christopher-etal-2020-amr,Guzik-etal-2023-turbulence}.
 We mention also that certain non-MGRIT/Parareal parallel-in-time methods have been applied to hyperbolic systems, including the acoustics equations \cite{Doerfler-etal-2019}, and the linearized shallow water equations \cite{Haut-etal-2015-exp-skew}.